c3lang/c3docs-old/docs/modules.md

 Some details about the C3 module system:

-- Modules are not nested, there only a single level to the name.
+- Modules can be arbitrarily nested, e.g. `module foo::bar::baz;` to create the sub module baz in the sub module `bar` of the module `foo`.
 - Module names must be alphanumeric lower case letters plus the underscore character: `_`.
 - Module names are limited to 31 characters.